On the shifts of orbits and periodic orbits under perturbation and the change of Poincar\'e map Jacobian of periodic orbits: Deduction and demonstration

 Thereafter, one can calculate the shifts of a periodic orbit and a cycle \textit{resp.} based on the first variations $\delta \mathcal{P}^m$ and $\delta \vect{X}_T$ with the aid of $\calDPm$, as explained in Fig.~\ref{fig:DPm_relevant_cartoon}(b).
 Note that a periodic orbit and cycle are defined to be those the initial point of which is tied to the ending point.
 The idea to calculate the shift is $\vect{x}_{\text{cyc}}$ must have such a shift $\Delta \vect{x}_{\text{cyc}}$ that the ending point $\mathcal{P}(\vect{x}_{\text{cyc}} )$ after perturbation keeps matching the starting point, \textit{i.e.}

 which applies to periodic orbits and cycles whose full-period Jacobians $\calDPm$ do not have eigenvalues equal to one.
 For those on center manifolds, this condition is broken, requiring a different analysis.
-Deduction for higher-order $\delta^k\xcyc$ is put in Supplemental Material \cite{supp}.
+Deduction for higher-order $\delta^k\xcyc$ is put in Appendix \ref{ap:high_order_shifts}.